 The benefits of additional education cannot be argued on; it not only increases the knowledge but also is a pathway of guidance and networking in the industry.
 Where the people of similar mindset and knowledge come together and share knowledge, learn new things for professional growth.

 If you are one of those who want to take masters or a certification for your work, but struggling with the finances or trouble getting the required educational loan, then the good news is that many companies do offer benefits to their employees who want to pursue further studies and the employees should take the benefit of this.

 Before approaching your boss or manager for educational funding, you need to be very sure about your approach and the course you require to opt for.
 The important factor is to look for courses that can benefit your employer rather than pursue something of your whims and fancies.

 Learn what skills the organization is lacking within and how your additional knowledge can bring benefits to the company.
 With the right approach, proper planning and vision, it will be easy to convince your boss for the education funds.

-12 Tips to Convince Your Employer to Pay for Your Education:
+How to Convince Your Employer to Fund Your Education:

 1. Choose the right subject:

-The college gets a student and company tends to save a lot on recruitment.
-If you see that the company is not really enthusiastic about employee education then better to prepare a solid grounded pitch before you go to your boss.
+The college gets a student and the company tends to save a lot on recruitment.
+If you see that the company is not enthusiastic about employee education then better prepare a solidly grounded pitch before you go to your boss.

 3. Share benefits: